Government Medical College, Anantnag

 Government Medical College, Anantnag (GMC Anantnag) is a tertiary referral Government Medical college in Anantnag, Jammu and Kashmir, India.
 It was established in the year 2019.
 The college is affiliated with University of Kashmir and is recognized by National Medical Commission.
 The hospital associated with the college is one of the largest hospitals in the Anantnag.
 The selection to the college is done on the basis of merit through National Eligibility and Entrance Test.
-Yearly undergraduate student intake is 100 from the year 2019.
+As of 2026, yearly undergraduate student intake is for 150 seats.
 It is associated with the District Hospital Anantnag, (MMABH).
-It was the first medical college out of Srinagar district which got permission for Rt-pcr testing.
+It was the first medical college out of Srinagar district which got permission for RT-PCR testing.
 A vaccination program (Co-Win) is underway.
 The college published its first magazine, MEDCOLANG, in June 2021.
-First time in J&K;KASOCON 2022-North Zone Conference of Indian Association of Surgical Oncology(IASO) was held at GMC Anantnag on 13 and 14 May 2022.
+First time in J&K; KASOCON 2022-North Zone Conference of Indian Association of Surgical Oncology (IASO) was held at GMC Anantnag on 13 and 14 May 2022.